pinchbv/floor/README.md

 # Floor
 **A supportive SQLite abstraction for your Flutter applications.**

-This package is under heavy development and the API will likely change.
+This package is still under development and the API will likely change.

 1. [How to use this library](#how-to-use-this-library)
 1. [Querying](#querying)